tofof/ckan-modlists/README.md

 # ckan-modlists
-CKAN modlist files for Kerbal Space Program
+CKAN modlist files for Kerbal Space Program.
+Inspired by GiantWaffle's 2019 KSP playthrough and mod collection.
+Unfortunately, his CKAN file reflects several errors (requiring manual ScanSat install, using the abandoned fork of Engine Lighting, missing Trajectories fix, etc).
+In addition to correcting those errors, I partitioned the list to reflect the differing scopes of the included mods, and embellished with further visual/cosmetic, quality-of-life, and poweruser utilities, while preserving the stockalike disposition.

 ## Installation
 1. Install and run CKAN